mrbru12/burning-cuda/README.md

 ### Any Debian Linux

-> Steps 1. and 2. can be skipped if you already have raylib installed!
+> This project depends on raylib.
+If you already have it installed, you can skip the Install Dependencies section.

 #### Install Dependencies

-1. Get the latest release of [raylib]("https://github.com/raysan5/raylib/releases") (mine was v5.0):
+1. Get the latest release of [raylib](https://github.com/raysan5/raylib/releases) (mine was v5.0):
 ```bash
 $ wget https://github.com/raysan5/raylib/releases/download/5.0/raylib-5.0_linux_amd64.tar.gz
 $ tar -xvf raylib-5.0_linux_amd64.tar.gz